 Argentina World Cup 2022, results, squad list, fixtures and latest odds

-Lionel Messi's Argentina advanced to the quarter finals of the World Cup with a 2-1 victory over Australia in their last 16 tie.
+Lionel Messi's Argentina advanced to the semi-finals of the World Cup after a penalty shootout win over the Netherlands.

-Messi scored his side's first goal before Julian Alvarez put Argentina 2-0 up, courtesy of a howler from Australia goalkeeper Mat Ryan.
+Argentina had previously been 2-0 up against the Dutch before two Wout Weghorst goals pushed the game into extra time.

-Australia pulled one back through a deflected shot from Craig Goodwin, but it was not enough for the Socceroos as they failed to take any further chances.
+There were no further goals in the following 30 minutes, but the Argentines succeeded after the Dutch missed two penalties in the shootout.

 Argentina World Cup 2022 squad